-BB&T is committed to protecting the security of our clients' personal information, including when it's transmitted online.
-Therefore, BB&T online banking and our other online services use advanced Internet security technology to protect your personal financial information against unauthorized access.
+We're committed to protecting the security of our clients' personal information.
+That's why BB&T online banking and our other online services use advanced internet security technology.
+Our goal is to protect your personal financial information against unauthorized access.

 BBT.com is managed by Branch Banking and Trust Co., a subsidiary of BB&T Corporation, and provides information about and access to financial services offered by the BB&T Corporation family of companies.

-BB&T will never request personal information via email or pop-up windows.
-Even with the robust security system in place at BB&T, there are additional steps you can take to further protect your financial and personal information.
+BB&T will never ask for personal information by email or pop-up windows.
+We have a robust security system in place, but there's even more you can do to help protect your financial and personal information.

 User ID and password

-To access certain online services, you may have been assigned a unique user ID and password for your use only.
-Your user ID and password are designed to protect you by confirming your identity to our computer network systems.
-As an additional layer of protection, BB&T uses other tools to properly authenticate you to BB&T online banking.
-To prevent unauthorized access to your accounts, it's very important to keep your user ID and password confidential.
+To access certain online services, you may have been assigned a user ID and password for your use only.
+Your user ID and password protect you by confirming your identity to our computer network systems.
+As an extra layer of protection, BB&T uses other tools to confirm your identity to BB&T online banking.
+To keep your accounts private, it's very important not to share your user ID and password.

-Here are some steps you can take to protect the confidentiality of your user ID and password:
+Here are some steps you can take to keep your user ID and password safe:

-- Use a unique password for each online account or application.
+- Use a different password for each online account or application.

 - Change your password at least four times per year.

-- Change your password immediately if you suspect it has been discovered by anyone else.
+- Change your password right away if you suspect it has been discovered by anyone else.

-- Never give your password to anyone over the phone, regardless of the circumstances.
+- Never give your password to anyone over the phone.